AGM – RHS Award of Gardening Merit.

-We have seven varieties of Nepeta, commonly known as catmints, for sale, including an unusual yellow flowering variety, N. goviana.
+We are delighted to add NAPETA racemosa ‘Snowflake’ to our good selection of catmints in 2019.
 If you like good seed-heads in your garden, Nectaroscodum siculum (formerly classified as an Allium) is worth a look.

 To download the catalogue click here.
 You should use this if you want to print off any pages.

 |This used to be classified as Allium and has larger heads of drooping greenish-red flowers in May.
 Excellent turret-like seed heads.|